-Annual budgets are adopted on a basis consistent with U.S. generally accepted accounting principles for the governmental fund except transfers and loan proceeds, which were not included in the budget.
+Annual budgets are adopted on a basis consistent with U.S. generally accepted accounting principles for the governmental fund except transfers, which were not included in the budget.
 Expenditures should not exceed total appropriations.
 All annual appropriations lapse at fiscal year end.
 Budget amendments are approved by the Town Commission.